mj

 Decent talk by Roth Michaels, ADC 2022 Fast, High-quality Pseudo-random Numbers for Audio Developers.
 There is some example code at the end too.

-I like that it is pretty straightforward to implement.
+I like that xoshiro is pretty straightforward to implement.
+There are code examples on the website and a paper.

-The authors recommend xoshiro128+ for floating point generation.
+The authors recommend xorshiro128+ as suitable for floating point generation.
 There is a reference implementation here.

 }